binkley/monster-hunter/norrell-pawnshop.md

 ## Description

 The proprietor is quiet, meticulous, cautious — and seemingly omnipresent.
-When he speaks, it’s in a cool, measured voice, with hints of amusement and excitement kept under control.
+He speaks in a cool, measured voice, his amusement and excitement carefully masked.

 His reputation is impeccable, though few nobles would admit to visiting his shop without a disguise.